failclosed/failclosed.github.io/index.md

 ---

-Welcome to **FailClosed**, a repository of custom GPTs developed to assist with various tasks and domains.
-Below is a list of the custom GPTs I have created, along with their intended functionality.
+Welcome to **FailClosed**, we are dedicated to cybersecurity, automation, and AI-assisted solutions across various fields.
+We provide the following custom GPTs for FREE!

 We also provide a regular [podcast](https://failclosed.podbean.com/) and [merch](https://failclosed.printify.me/) which we plan to add more to in the coming weeks.
 If this content is helpful and you feel like being generous, my [Ko-Fi account](https://ko-fi.com/failclosed) link is provided at the top of the page where you can make a donation (thank you!).